kanavgoyal898/QueensGambit/README.md

 python main.py
 ```

-3. **Follow the prompts** to choose your color, difficulty level, and whether you want to play in crazy mode.
+3. **Follow the prompts** to choose your color, difficulty level, and whether you want to play in bot/crazy mode.

 ## User Interface
 To view SVG files using the Live Server extension in Visual Studio Code, follow these steps: